Kong Alternatives

 Strengths

-• +Go-based runtime is single-binary and fast
+• +Go single-binary runtime is fast and operationally simple

-• +MPL 2 OSS for free self-hosting
+• +MPL 2 OSS, fully free for self-hosting

 Trade-offs